KyleKing/Pebble-workout-timer/README.md

+**KyleKing/Pebble-Workout-Timer**: This fork implements a text/JSON-based editor for workouts.
+Since Pebble has shutdown, Fertogo will no longer be updating this app, so this fork doesn't require the hosted web app.
+See the [CONTRIBUTING.md](https://github.com/KyleKing/Pebble-workout-timer/blob/kyleking/dev/CONTRIBUTING.md) file for instructions.

 # Pebble-workout-timer

-**Update:** Fertogo will no longer be updating this app since Pebble has shut down.

-**WhatTheFork:** This fork creates a text-only UI where you can modify the workout JSON file directly.
-There is a short guide on how to run locally in the [CONTRIBUTING.md](https://github.com/KyleKing/Pebble-workout-timer/blob/kyleking/dev/CONTRIBUTING.md) file.

 ## Description